 The internet plays a huge role in today’s secondhand and auction markets.
 For Toronto-based online auctioneer MaxSold, cloud solutions improved infrastructure, eliminated data backup and recovery challenges and halted DoS website attacks.

+The internet drives what the company does every day.
 MaxSold describes itself as a “local antique auction on your computer or smartphone with a chance to buy all things early, vintage and unique.”
-The internet drives what the company does every day.
-It helps sellers turn unwanted antique and vintage collectibles and household items into cash — and buyers to score new treasures from the comfort of their sofas.
+The company helps sellers turn unwanted antique and vintage collectibles and household items into cash — and buyers to score new treasures from the comfort of their sofas.

 To succeed in the competitive online auction world, one thing was certain: MaxSold needed powerful cloud infrastructure services to keep sales flowing efficiently and customers on both sides of the transaction securely connected.
 Secure cloud computing wasn’t merely a nice option.
 It was a must.

-- Performance – The hardware did not provide adequate memory, CPU and I/O to accommodate MaxSold’s growth.
-This issue also contributed to the latency issues.
+Performance.
+The hardware did not provide adequate memory, CPU and I/O to accommodate MaxSold’s growth.
+This situation also contributed to the latency issues.

-- Capacity – The hardware configuration did not allow room for growth.
-MaxSold was not able to easily expand the drive volumes, and constantly needed to remove pertinent logs and backups from the environment to maintain stability.
+Capacity.
+The hardware configuration did not allow room for growth.
+MaxSold was not able to easily expand the drive volumes, and constantly needed to remove pertinent logs and backups from the environment in order to maintain stability.

-- Security – The network design used a single subnet for both domains which didn’t provide segmentation of front-end web service and back-end database service.
+Security.
+The network design used a single subnet for both domains which didn’t provide segmentation of front-end web and back-end database services.
 This design left the domains exposed to SQL injection attacks.

-- Disaster Recovery – The solution provided point-in-time backups but lacked a way to offsite and restore backup files.
+Disaster Recovery.
+The solution provided point-in-time backups, but lacked a way to store files offsite and to restore backups.